rconradharris/rconradharris.github.com/_posts/2014-09-30-git-send-email-using-gmail-on-a-mac.markdown

 Format Patch
 ============

-At tpis point, `git` should be configured to send email--you just need to create your patch file and send it.
+At this point, `git` should be configured to send email; you just need to create your patch file and send it.

-To create your patch, you use the `git format-patch` command which will generate a patch in the `mbox` format,  appropriate for sending via email.
+To create your patch, you use the `git format-patch` command which will generate a patch in the [mbox](http://en.wikipedia.org/wiki/Mbox) format, appropriate for sending via email.

 A common-case is to want to send the last commit.
 The command to do that would
 be: